Bhakti: Bhakti Yoga

-Bhagavata Purana and Navaratnamalika
+Nine forms of Bhakti

-The Navaratnamalika (garland of nine gems), nine forms of bhakti are listed: (1) śravaṇa (listening to ancient texts), (2) kīrtana (praying), (3) smaraṇa (remembering teachings in ancient texts), (4) pāda-sevana (service to the feet), (5) archana (worshiping), (6) namaskar or vandana (bowing to the divine), (7) dāsya (service to the divine), (8) sākhyatva (friendship with the divine), and (9) ātma-nivedana (self-surrender to the divine).
+The Bhagavata Purana (verse 7.5.23) teaches nine forms of bhakti:

-The Bhagavata Purana teaches nine similar facets of bhakti.
+The Bhagavata Purana describes many examples of bhakti, such as those exhibited by Prahlada and the gopis.
+The behavior of the gopis in the Bhagavata Purana exemplifies the essence of bhakti.
+When separated from Krishna, the gopis practiced devotion by listening to his stories (śravaṇa), praising his glorious deeds (kīrtana), and other acts to keep him in their thoughts.

 Bhavas

 Traditional Hinduism speaks of five different bhāvas or "affective essences".
-In this sense, bhāvas are different attitudes that a devotee takes according to his individual temperament to express his devotion towards God in some form.
+In this sense, bhāvas are different attitudes that devotees takes according to their individual temperament to express devotion towards God in some form.
 The different bhāvas are: